ibbles/LearningUnreal/Rendering Performance Profiling And Analysis.md

 ## GPU Visualizer ProfileGPU

-Unreal Editor contains a single-frame profiler called GPU Visualiser.
+Unreal Editor contains a single-frame profiler called [[GPU Profiler]] or GPU Visualiser.
 It is opened by running `ProfileGPU` in the [[Console]].
 The GPU Visualizers displays a timeline of the frame render and a tree view of the task hierarchy.